 5. Recognize that food security is a collective and shared experience, and celebrate the importance of sharing; knowledge, resources, ideas, discomfort, and joy.

 We acknowledge that all people are entitled to their own personal and cultural relationship to food.
 These relationships include emotional, cultural, physical, spiritual connections.

 We acknowledge our individual, organizational, and collective responsibility to approach all food with respectful curiosity, and a willingness to interrogate initial bias and personal judgement.
 We acknowledge our responsibility to active anti-racism, and to de-centring whiteness.

-The labelling of certain foods as ‘whole’, ‘good’, ‘healthy’, etc. promotes the idea that food consumption is a moral act.
-The impacts of this are felt by all, but disproportionately impact individuals who have been made food insecure.
+The impacts of this moralizing of food and eating are felt by all, but disproportionately impact individuals who have been made food insecure.

 We recognize that relationships to food exist within broader social frameworks of harm: white supremacy (racism), colonialism, patriarchy, ableism, classism, sizeism, and ageism (among other oppressions) that disproportionately impact certain individuals.